Allisonwonderlax13/https-github.com-obsproject-obs-studio./Dropped-Frames-And-General-Connection-Issues.md

 In some rare cases, dropped frames can be caused by an old network adapter driver doing a poor job of handing the high speeds being consumed.
 It's not a bad idea to just check to see if there are any new drivers for your network adapter, just to be sure.

-### Try the "new network code"
+### Try the "network optimizations"

-In the advanced settings of OBS Studio is an option to use new network code.
+In the advanced settings of OBS Studio is an option to enable network optimizations.
 Enabling this makes OBS use an event based API instead of non-blocking sockets.
 While this should technically behave no differently to the regular network code, some users have reported that this helps with their dropped frames or disconnection issues.
-The new network code also includes detailed logging of network events which can help when you're posting a log file.
+The network optimizations code also includes detailed logging of network events which can help when you're posting a log file.

 ### Check the Bind to IP settings